 Once you’ve been pain-free for 72 hours, McKirdy recommends you test out your body with a set of drills (A-skips, B-skips, C-skips, cariocas, high knees, butt kicks, etc.) and check in with your pain level.
 If any pain arises, give it a few more days of rest.

-If no pains come up during the drills, you can give running a try and start working toward your pre-injury schedule.
+If no pains come up during the drills, you can give running a try and start working back up to your pre-injury schedule.
 “The general philosophy should be to build back up to the normal days per week of running before trying to significantly extend the duration of the runs,” says McKirdy.
-So if your normal routine was to run five times a week, your first milestone to reach is five days of 30 minute runs, for example.
+So if your normal routine was to run five times a week, your first milestone to reach is five days of short runs.

 “The consistent load over the span of the week will actually help to incrementally strengthen soft tissue (like muscles, tendons, and ligaments), with a lower risk of re-injury,” says McKirdy.

 As for pace, start by leaving the smart watch at home.
-Running without it will help you avoid the inevitable ego-check when you realize that you’re running slower than you used to.
+Running without it will help you avoid the inevitable ego-check when you realize that you’re not running as fast as you want.
 McKirdy recommends that you start running by feel.
 “In the return to running phase, it’s so important to keep your runs easy, and there are a lot of external factors that can impact what that actual pace is.”
-And if your injury kept you out for eight weeks or more, a walk/run routine is probably going to be best.
+And if your injury kept you out for eight weeks or more, focus first on a walk/run routine.

 Be prepared for the build back to feel slow.
 McKirdy says that until you are back to your full training load, every week should end feeling like you could have done more, but didn’t because you chose not to.
 That patience is what will keep you from re-injury.